kubernetes-sigs/node-feature-discovery/docs/advanced/worker-configuration-reference.md

 Note: `core.sources` takes precedence over the `core.labelSources` configuration file option.

-### core.labelWhiteList
+### core.labelAllowList

-`core.labelWhiteList` specifies a regular expression for filtering feature labels based on the label name.
+`core.labelAllowList` specifies a regular expression for filtering feature labels based on the label name.
 Non-matching labels are not published.

 Note: The regular expression is only matches against the "basename" part of the label, i.e. to the part of the name after '/'.
 The label prefix (or namespace) is omitted.

-Note: Overridden by the deprecated `-label-whitelist` command line flag (if specified).
+Note: Overridden by the deprecated `-label-allowlist` command line flag (if specified).

 Default: `null`